top of page

 How do I know if I need counselling / psychotherapy?

-Anyone can benefit from counselling.
+Most of us can benefit from counselling.
 Counselling can help you to gain clarity on an issue, change unhelpful thinking or behaviour patterns, untangle complex personal issues, or help with personal growth and development.
 Some people seek counselling when in crisis, others when something is bothering them, and others are encouraged by worried friends or family members.
 Whatever the problem, counselling can help.

 What issues can counselling help with?